If you’re worried about your health, you’ll jump on any new discovery…

-Nefful is a Japanese MLM company that offers special clothing and accessories infused with negative ions, supposedly helping to fight major diseases and ailments like Parkinson’s, ADHD, diabetes, back pain, and insomnia.
+Nefful is a Japanese MLM company that offers special clothing and accessories created with fabrics that are made with negative ions, supposedly improving health and happiness while maybe fighting major diseases and ailments like Parkinson’s, ADHD, diabetes, back pain, and insomnia too.

 They were founded back in 1975 and now roll over 600,000 members deep (one of the largest MLMs, see the full rankings).